 The practical awe of God

-When I was deciding on what to write during Lent I forgot about the panic of seeing an empty page.
-On 1st January this year, I said I wanted to get my awe of God back.
+When deciding what to write during Lent I forgot about the panic of seeing an empty page.
+On 1st January this year, I said I wanted to regain my awe of God.
 Then thinking about Lent I wanted to build on the idea that God’s gifts are practical, The Holy Spirit equips us to minister in whatever way we minister.

 I ended up with six steps, no not really steps as they are not consecutive, six questions about how your life relates to God, to other people and how I can relate God to other people.
 To look at all aspects of life, there is no barrier between spiritual and physical.
 I got these questions from an internet search and I do not know who came up with them.
 If they are yours please reply so that I can give credit where it is due.

 Don’t set up a sacred stone to honor another god.
 The Lord your God hates Asherah poles and sacred stones.Deuteronomy 16:22

 Suppose an ox or sheep has anything at all wrong with it.
 Then don’t sacrifice it to the Lord your God.
 He hates it.Deuteronomy 17:1

 If you don’t pay attention to my instruction,Proverbs 28:9

 These are only a few of many verses that talk about what God hates.
 In a society where many are, quite rightly, focusing on the love of God, it is easy to dismiss those passages in the Bible that talk about what God hates.
 But these passages are here for our learning and must be taken seriously or we might lose what the Bible calls the fear of the Lord, and I have been calling getting my awe of God back.